Let's get #FreezerSavvy

 Did you know, 81% of fruit we waste is wasted because we haven’t used it in time?
 Buying frozen means we only use what we need as and when we need it, meaning less waste.
 Frozen fruit works well in smoothies, a compote or when baking.
 Berry tasty.

 20 million slices of bread go to waste every day in the UK.
-You can toast bread from frozen or transform it into all kinds of delicious meals and desserts, take a look at these bread recipes for some inspiration and for more tips on bread saving, read up on how to Use Your Loaf.
+You can toast bread from frozen or transform it into all kinds of delicious meals and desserts, take a look at these tips on bread saving, by reading Use Your Loaf.

 Frozen food saves money and food – so it’s a win, win!